element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 ## Releases and installation

 The binary distribution can be downloaded from [github](https://github.com/element36-io/hyperfridge-r0/releases).
 Docker containers are on [dockerhub](https://hub.docker.com/repository/docker/e36io/hyperfridge-r0/general).
 It is crucial to understand the concept of a "sealed" binary.
 Means, that the (RiscV) binary producing the STARK is pinned by its hash ("Image-ID").
-Proofs can only validated if you know the Image-Id, that is why we included the Image-ID in the releases and docker tags and as a file (IMAGE_ID.hex) in the distributions.
+Proofs can only be validated if you know the Image-Id, that is why we included the Image-ID in the releases and docker tags and as a file (IMAGE_ID.hex) in the distributions.

 ### Preparations